bartonhammond/snowflake/README.md

 1. **All state changes*** are actions to the Redux store.
 1. The backend is provided by Parse.com using the **Rest API**
 1. **Every action** performed by the UI interfaces with the **Redux actions** and subsequently to the Redux Store.
 This **reduces the complexity** of the JSX Components **tremendously**and makes them easily testable.
-1. **Jest Unit Tests cover 86%** of the application statements.
+1. **Jest Unit Tests cover ~90%** of the application statements.
-1. Demonstrates how to **setup React-Native to perform Jest testing** with Babel.
+1. Demonstrates how to **setup React-Native to perform Jest testing** with Mock modules
-1. Includes ability to **debug Jest unit tests**with Chrome
+1. Includes ability to **debug Jest unit tests** with Chrome
 1. Instructions and videos for **continuous integration with Bitrise.io**

 ----------
 ## Quotes

 Some quotes from users of **Snowflake**

+**Pepperoni App Kit** (see [Credits](https://github.com/futurice/pepperoni-app-kit#credits) )
+>This project was initially motivated by Snowflake....you should check it out to see if it's a good fit for your app.

 **Viktor**
 >Just saw the tweets, still watching the vids.
 It's awesome!!
 It's really really high quality, I'm truly amazed